centrifugal/documentation/server/channels.md

 ### user channel boundary

-`#` is a user boundary - separator to create private channels for users (user limited channels)without sending POST request to your web application.
-For example if channel is `news#42` then only user with ID `42` can subscribe on this channel (Centrifugo knows user ID as clients provide it when connecting).
+`#` is a user boundary - separator to create private channels for users (user limited channels) without sending POST request to your web application.
+For example if channel is `news#42` then only user with ID `42` can subscribe on this channel (Centrifugo knows user ID as clients provide it in connection parameters).

 Moreover you can provide several user IDs in channel name separated by comma: `dialog#42,43` – in this case only user with ID `42` and user with ID `43` will be able to subscribe on this channel.

+This is useful for channels with static allowed users, for example for user personal messages channel, for dialog channel between certainly defined users.
+As soon as you need dynamic user access to channel this channel type does not suit well.

 ### client channel boundary (new in 0.2.0)